Banno/banno-powerons/m2m-transfers/V1/m2m-transfers-json-contract.md

 ```
 ### Error Codes

-*See Modifier section for additional details
+*See the Modifier section for additional details.
+ The Modifier is appended to the main Logging Error Message.

 | Error Code | Logging Error Message                                                                 | Modifier                                                                             | Additional Notes As Needed                    |
 | ---------- | ------------------------------------------------------------------------------------- |------------------------------------------------------------------------------------- |-----------------------------------------------|